anassnammal/mini-task-manager/README.md

 Feel free to:

 - Clone the source code and experiment with it.
-- Reach out if you'd like to discuss the project, share knowledge, or exchange tips and ideas.
+- Reach out if you'd like to discuss the code, share knowledge, or exchange tips and ideas.